zachariahmclean/trace/README.md

   - Repeat containing amplicons do not run linearly with internal ladder sizes in capillary electrophoresis resulting is an underestimation of repeat length if you just convert from base-pair size.
-    Furthermore, these differences are not always consistent across runs which can result in batch effects in the repeat size.
+These differences are not always consistent across runs which can result in batch effects in the repeat size.
 So, if the repeat length is to be directly compared for samples from different runs, this batch effect needs to be corrected.
 This is only relevant when the absolute size of a amplicons are compared for grouping metrics as described above (otherwise instability metrics are all relative and it doesn’t matter that there’s systematic batch effects across runs), when plotting traces from different runs, or if an accurate repeat length is desired.

   - There are two main correction approaches that are somewhat related: either ‘batch’ or ‘repeat’ in `call_repeats()`.
 Batch correction is relatively simple and just requires you to link samples across batches by indicating them from metadata.
-However, even though the repeat size that is return will be precise, it will not be accurate and underestimates the real repeat length.
+But even though the repeat size that is return will be precise, it will not be accurate and underestimates the real repeat length.
 By contrast, repeat correction can be used to accurately call repeat lengths (which also corrects the batch effects).
 However, the repeat correction will only be as good as your sample(s) used to call the repeat length, so